RedHatEdge/sps-2025/README.md

 We will be using Mosquitto as MQTT Broker, you can find the related manifests in the [folder](workloads/mqtt-broker/) These can be pushed to our Gitea repo and synced as ArgoCD Application.

-Make sure that ArgoCD can manage deployment over other [namespaces](https://access.redhat.com/solutions/7007638) and clusters first.
+> NOTE: Make sure that ArgoCD can manage deployment over other [namespaces](https://access.redhat.com/solutions/7007638) and clusters first.

 ![app-configuration](workloads/mqtt-broker/app-config-argocd.png)